draeger-lab/SPECIMEN/docs/source/cmpb/cmpb-config.rst

     # ----------------------
     input:
     modelpath: NULL            # Optional, path to a model.
                                 # If not given, runs CarveMe
     mediapath: __USER__        # Path to a media config to test growth with

     # General options
     # ---------------
     general:
     dir: './'                  # Path/Name of a directory to save output to
+    modelname: NULL            # Name of the model, if the three values below are not set
+    authorinitials: USER       # Intials or Abbreviation of the author for naming the model
+    strainid: USER             # ID of the strain
+    organism: USER             # Abbreviation for the organism
     colours: 'YlGn'            # Set the colour scheme for the plots
                                 # should be a valid matplotlib continuous color palette
     namespace: BiGG            # Namespace to use for the model
                                 # Possible identifiers, currently: BiGG
     save_all_models: True      # Save a model per step
     memote_always_on: False    # Run MEMOTE after every step
     stats_always_on: False     # Calculate the model statistics after every step

     # Options used by multiple steps of the workflow
-    refseq_gff: USER           # Path to RefSeq GFF file:
+    gff: USER                  # Path to RefSeq/Genbank GFF file:
                                 # Can be optionally provided for cm-polish.
     kegg_organism_id: USER     # KEGG ID of the organism: Required for gap analysis with 'KEGG'.
                                 # Can be optionally provided for cm-polish.
     protein_fasta: USER        # Required, if used for CarveMe or GeneGapFiller.
-Optional
-                                # for cm-polish except for 'is_lab_strain: True'.
                                 # The path to the protein FASTA used to create the CarveMe model.
                                 # For more information, please refer to the documentation.